SkyVenture112/RestaurantBot/README.md

 * Ensure a local version of MySQL is running by executing the command ``bash mysql -u root -p
-``

-(It is also necessary to connect the menu database to LocalHost so that no errors arise.)
+``.
+Connect the menu database to LocalHost.

 * Run the command
 ``bash